jkjung-avt/tensorrt_demos/README.md

 Prerequisite
 ------------

-The code in this repository was tested on a Jetson Nano DevKit.
+The code in this repository was tested on both Jetson Nano DevKit and Jetson TX2.
 In order to run the demo programs below, first make sure you have the target Jetson Nano system with the proper version of image installed.
 Reference: [Setting up Jetson Nano: The Basics](https://jkjung-avt.github.io/setting-up-nano/).

-More specifically, the target Jetson Nano system should have TensorRT libraries installed.
-For example, TensorRT v5.0.6 was present on the tested system.
+More specifically, the target Jetson Nano/TX2 system should have TensorRT libraries installed.
+For example, TensorRT v5.0.6 was present on the tested Jetson Nano system.

 ```shell
 $ ls /usr/lib/aarch64-linux-gnu/libnvinfer.so*